 To rank you better, Google wants to know that your dealership is trustworthy.
 They will use signals like links to your site from trusted sources, external business reviews, social media sharing, etc.

-Pay Per Click, on the other hand, is the payment you make for every click from an ad you create.
+Pay Per Click is the payment you make for every click from an ad you create.

 According to research, consumers are 22 times more likely to view your automotive category item and 28 times more likely to convert when clicking on an ad.